Pablo-CC/ansible-thredds-cluster/scenarios/benchmarking/k8_threedds_hpa/README.md

 * `rke up`

-* Now copy the file generated with RKE as your default Kubernetes config file: `cp kube_config_cluster.yml ~/.kube/config`
+* Copy the file generated with RKE as your default K8s config file: `cp kube_config_cluster.yml ~/.kube/config`

 * Check that you can communicate with you cluster using kubectl: `kubectl cluster-info`

+You can uninstall the cluster with `rke remove`

 ## References
 * [https://github.com/Unidata/thredds-docker